 Wintering birds: 41,000

-Adult cormorants in breeding plumage are glossy black with bronze on their lower back, rump and wings, and blue-black on their upper back and tail.
-They have a white patch on their thighs.
+Adult cormorants in breeding plumage are glossy black with bronze on the lower back, rump and wings, and blue-black on their upper back and tail.
+The plumage has a scaled effect.
+The underparts are black and there is a conspicuous white patch on the thighs.

-Cormorants lay 2-6 pale chalky-blue eggs which are incubated by both parents for 27-31 days.
-They place the eggs on their feet underneath their body to keep them warm.
-Chicks are altricial and blind on hatching.
-They are fed by both parents and fledge at 50 days but remain with their parents for a further 50 days.
+Cormorants lay 2-6 pale chalky-blue or green eggs, which are incubated by both parents for 27 to 31 days.
+They place the eggs on their large, webbed feet underneath their body to keep them warm.
+Chicks are blind and altricial and are covered in black down.
+They are fed by both parents with a regurgitated liquid for a few days and then solid food brought to the nest.

-Cormorants eat mostly fish but occasionally supplement their diet with crustaceans, amphibians or insects.
+Cormorants eat mostly fish but occasionally supplement their diet when in freshwater with crustaceans, amphibians or insects.

 Cormorants are found around the coastlines of the UK on rocky shores, lagoons and estuaries.
-They are also found inland in lakes, reservoirs and gravel pits.
+They can also spotted inland on lakes, reservoirs and gravel pits.